 Human intervention

-The results of the algorithm are manually checked before publication to ensure correct results
+The algorithm results are manually checked before publication to ensure correct results

 Risk management